 The latter is something you eventually get over, but the former requires some initial thought and investment of time before you launch.

-So let’s walk through some of the ways you can plan for growth and get the most out of every post you create.
+So let’s walk through some of the ways you can plan for growth and get the most out of every blog post you create.

 Start collecting emails as soon as possible

+Even if you switch platforms down the road or decide to start something new, your email list remains with you.
 But it’s not enough to just have a subscriber list.
-You need to capture these emails at every turn and you do that with sign-up forms.
+You need to capture these emails at every turn and you do that with contact forms.

-Every time you publish a post, you should email it to your list—a process you can automate down the road once you get into the swing of things.
+Remember that people aren’t going to subscribe to your blog if you don’t ask and if you don’t make it easy for them.
+Every time you hit the Publish button, you should email it to your list—a process you can automate down the road once you get into the swing of things.

-Look for opportunities to go after search engine traffic
+Brainstorm opportunities to go after search engine traffic

 Set up your social media strategy

+While it might seem like a smart move to market your new blog on every social media platform, this can be difficult to manage and isn’t always effective.
 Instead, focus on the channels where your audience spends the most time.
+Do they join specific communities or forums?
+Are they on TikTok versus Facebook?
 Depending on your niche and your resources, your choice of channels will vary.

 Reduce, reuse, and resurface your content